spack/spack/lib/spack/docs/build_systems/autotoolspackage.rst

 AutotoolsPackage
 ----------------

-Autotools is a GNU build system that provides a build script generator.
+Autotools is a GNU build system that provides a build-script generator.
 By running the platform-independent ``./configure`` script that comes with the package, you can generate a platform-dependent Makefile.